MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-system-settings-application.md

 # Create a partner settings app

-OEMs and mobile operators can expose custom settings for hardware components that they add to a device to differentiate it from other devices, such as speakers, sensors, or microphones.
-Up to five of these settings appear as additional links in one of the Settings app's level two pages.
+OEMs and mobile operators can expose custom settings for device hardware features that differentiate it from other devices.
+Some examples are speakers, sensors, or microphones.
+Up to five of these custom settings will appear as additional links in one of the Settings app's level two pages.

-For example, in the **Devices** tab of the **Settings** app, the following pages can have up to five additional links to custom settings apps:
+For example, in the **Devices** tab of the **Settings** app, the following pages can each have up to five additional links to custom settings apps:
 * Printers & scanners
 * Connected devices
 * Bluetooth